dennisXZX/web-developer-notes/Javascript.md

 #### Explain "hoisting".

 To put it simply, when you declare a variable or a function, it will be hoisted (in layman's terms) to the top of the scope (global scope or function scope).
 So you can use the variable or call the function even before its declaration.
 It is important to note that the hoisting applies only to function declaration, not function expression.
+Another thing to note is functions will be hoisted before variables, so if there is a function named 'bar' and a variable named the same, the variable 'bar' will be ignored because it has already been declared by the function declaration.

 But the above statement glosses over a lot of details.
 The 'hoisting' is actually caused by the way how Javascript engines works.
 Javascript code interpretation is performed in two phases.
 During the first phase, the interpreter parses variable and function declarations and put them in memory.
 This phrase is commonly known as 'hoisting'.
 In phase two, Javascript engine starts to execute the code.
 Since variable and function declarations have already been placed in memory in the parsing phrase, that is why we can invoke them in our code before their declarations.